 Halcion, also known as Triazolam, is a benzodiazepine commonly used to treat insomnia.
 Because of its potency, the U.S Food and Drug Administration (FDA) states that this drug should only be used short-term, perhaps between seven-10 days.
-As a benzodiazepine, Halcion is easy to become addicted to, and therefore, you should only take as directed by a physician short-term.
+As a benzodiazepine, Halcion is easy to become addicted to, and therefore, you should only take it as directed by a physician short term.

 Halcion has a short half-life, and withdrawal symptoms can quickly start when you stop taking the drug abruptly.

 When taking Halcion, the brain goes through changes as the drug binds to brain receptors that would normally bind with the GABA neurotransmitter.

 As a result, the brain quits producing GABA.
 Then, when you stop taking Halcion, the brain gets confused because it’s not used to producing GABA anymore.
 So, it takes time for the brain to re-balance itself, causing the body to undergo some uncomfortable symptoms.

 During this time, Halcion withdrawal symptoms can occur, such as:

 - Fast heart rate